 The five main points to keep in mind while laying down the strategies of HR are:

-The HR strategy must resonate with the goal of the organization, else there will be an overlap and will result in a clash.
+Successful HR strategies must resonate with the goal of the organization, else there will be an overlap and will result in a clash.

 Before creating a strategy for themselves, the HR must sit with the concerned and understand what the organizational goals are and how the organization is planning to implement them.
 This alignment is important because only then it will be effectively.